gavinwang-au/det-dev-test/README.md

 - Swagger api docs can be accessed through `http://localhost:3030/api-docs`.

 ##### Teach Stack Choice & Key Decisions
-- The [Typescript](https://www.typescriptlang.org/) is used within the node.js application.
+- The [Typescript](https://www.typescriptlang.org/) is used to develop the node.js application.

 - The [Express.js](https://expressjs.com/) is used as a http server framework for building the restful API.